 Why should I use TEACH Services, Inc. as my publisher?

 It is best to have your title published under a well-known imprint.
 Most national chains and book distributors will not purchase self-published titles.
-We have an excellent reputation and distribution system that makes your book available nationwide, and even international.
-We also offer excellent features such as e-book publishing.
-For additional information on our imprints and printing go HERE.
+Our excellent reputation and distribution system make your book available nationwide and internationally.
+We also offer amazing features such as e-book publishing.
+If you would like more information on our imprints and printing, please go HERE.

-Will ABC's buy direct from me, or my non-Adventist publisher?
+Will Adventist Book Centers (ABCs) buy direct from me or my non-Adventist publisher?

-Would you as an Adventist bookstore buy a book from a non-believing publisher, selling mostly worldly books, offering you an unknown book, from an unknown author, that is purportedly a believer just like you?
+As an Adventist bookstore, would you buy a book from a non-believing publisher selling mostly worldly books, offering you an unknown book from an unknown author, purportedly a believer just like you?

-Unlike other, non-Adventist publishers, our retail buyers and bookstores know that we only publish materials that are in accordance with Adventist beliefs—thus saving them the worry and time of reviewing new titles or hassle of getting them approved before purchasing.
-Bookstores also know they can purchase 1 or 100 books with fast service and huge savings on bulk shipping.
+Unlike non-Adventist publishers, our retail buyers and bookstores know that we only publish materials based on Adventist beliefs, thus saving them the worry and time of reviewing new titles or getting them approved before purchasing.
+Bookstores also know they can buy one or 100 books with fast service and huge savings on bulk shipping.

 Most chain and larger bookstores require correct bar codes on each book for their electronic scanning at check-out counters.
 Your title will be registered with Books In Print using the industry’s BISAC (Book Industry Standards and Communications) topic codes, ISBN (International Standard Book Number), and LOC (Library of Congress) number at no extra charge to you.